intrepidbird/blaze/README.md

 ## Introduction

-Blaze is a simple yet powerful tool that enables users to to create their own informatic pages about the community and share information with the public.
+Blaze is a simple yet powerful tool that enables users to create their own informatic pages about the community and share information with the public.
 Whether you are interested in helping the community, a student, or a developer looking to learn and experiment with Flask, this project offers something for everyone.

 ## Our Purpose

 Blaze is designed to make people of all races, ethnicities, genders, and more feel comfortable in a safe, caring online community.
-From advocating for diversity and creativity, to allowing users to create multicultural pages with factual informaation, kindness and welcoming are indispensable in Blaze.
+From advocating for diversity and creativity, to allowing users to create multicultural pages with factual information, kindness and welcoming are indispensable in Blaze.
 We want to aid different communities, and help them vocalize their information, accomplishments, and more.

 ### Key Features